raspberrypilearning/chomp-the-cheese/en/step_5.md

 --- task ---
-+ Play a sound when the cheese puffs touch your mouth.
++ Play a sound when the cheesy puffs touch your mouth.
 --- /task ---

 --- task ---